infiniticio/docs.infinitic.io/src/pages/docs/workflows/workers.md

 {% callout type="warning"  %}

 Exceptions are caught within workflow workers.
-Do not forget to add a Log4J implementation to your project to be able to see errors.
+Let's not forget to add a Log4J implementation to our project to be able to see errors.

 {% /callout  %}